tytydraco/yessleep/out/I_worked_for_a_party_line_once_and_wont_ever_again.md

 One night after I had been a regular to the party line and that room for a couple months, Zeke and I were the only ones on the line and it was about one thirty in the morning.
 Zeke had brought up the topic of ghosts and hauntings, telling me some paranormal experiences he had had.
-He didn't know that my solo work and main focus was based around the creation of customized and personalized ritual and divination tools, such as runes, carved crystals, and such.
-Once I told them this, he got really excited, as it turned out, his wife was a practicing Wiccan.
+He didn't know that my solo work and main focus had been based around the creation of customized and personalized ritual and divination tools, such as runes, carved crystals, and such.
+Once I told him this, he got really excited, as it turned out, his wife was a practicing Wiccan.
 We talked about her beliefs and practices for some time, but I'm not sure at what point we started down the road of discussing curses in lieu of hauntings and the occult.

-"Did you know that these party rooms were actually a feature in this line years ago?"
+"Did you know that these party rooms were actually a feature on this line years ago?"